Pitcairn Islands Tourism is pleased to present our NEW 8-day small group Total Solar Eclipse Voyage to Oeno and Pitcairn Island.

 A visit to these legendary islands will grant you experiences few others have witnessed.
 Untouched subtropical island environments, pristine waters, endemic flora, bird and marine life, an unforgettable sea voyage, incredible hospitality, lasting friendships.

 If you are planning on visiting Pitcairn Island and have any questions about booking a Berth, Accommodation options and general tourism enquiries, please visit our website and complete the Contact Us and one of our staff will get back to you shortly.

 For more about Accommodations on Pitcairn, please visit our Accommodations page Here

-For more about our new passenger shipping service aboard the MV Bravo Supporter, click Here.
+For more about our new passenger shipping service aboard the MV Silver Supporter, click Here.

 Please note that all reservations are subject to availability at time of booking and the written completion of our booking form which is to be submitted with your booking request.
 Any verbal quotation is subject to a written advice which will be given upon confirmation of your booking.

 Tour dates are timed to connect with international flights between Papeete and key international gateways.
 Please consult your travel advisor about flights to and from Papeete, Tahiti.